shaise/FreeCAD_FastenersWB/README.md

   ![FastenersToolbar](Icons/FSToolbar.png)

-4. Clicking on any of the screws will create this screw in the origin position with https://github.com/ulrich1adefault size.
+4. Clicking on any of the screws will create this screw in the origin position with default size.

 5. To change size/length: select the newly created screw, then go to the data tab in the property panel, there you can change diameter and length.
 (For now it is in metric standard):